brianlee99/HardCORE/readme.md

 * snp-sites (`$ sudo apt-get install snp-sites`)

 ### Special notes on installation

+#### The output/ and tree/ folders
+Delete the `hello.txt` files.
+They are just placeholders since git doesn't allow pushing of empty directories.

 #### Usearch
 After downloading the 32-bit executable (Linux version), rename it to just "usearch" and move it into /usr/bin using the following command:
 ```bash